Dictionary: FRI – FRZ

 n.
 1979 UK sl. – a car that is constantly going wrong

 n.
-1592 obs. – a grave, dismal, or gloomy expression of the countenance; a gloomy, dejected-looking or miserable-looking man or woman
+1592 – a grave, dismal, or gloomy face or expression; a serious, gloomy, dejected-looking or miserable-looking man or woman → arch.

 adj.
 1583 – sad-looking, melancholy, having a serious or gloomy face, miserable-looking